emhill/151/src/morea/04.UsingClasses/phw3.md

 4. Update the draw method to draw the outline.
 4. Test your Square changes in Picture.
 2. Run the program to verify your changes.
+3. *Stop your timer*

 ## Demonstration

- Once you've finished doing the WOD a single time, watch me do it:
+ Once you've finished doing the PHW a single time, watch me do it:

 {% include youtube.html id="Oga1vXsLqfk" %}